hartsfield/bolt/README.md

     bolt --init

-And the scaffolding for a new web app will be generated.
+The scaffolding for a new web app will be generated.

 The structure of a bolt app looks like this: